 The Company has no formal performance evaluation procedure for the Board, individual directors or senior executives.
-However, the Board undertakes ongoing self assessment of its performance and the performance of the Executive Chairman.
-The Executive Chairman monitors and appraises the performance of individual directors as measured against criterion determined by the Executive Chairman on a continuous basis.
+However, the Executive Chairman monitors and appraises the performance of individual directors on an informal basis.
 Any deficiency identified in a director's performance is addressed directly with the relevant director.
-Performance of the Board, Executive Chairman and the directors individually for the year ended 31 December 2018 has been evaluated in accordance with this process.